 May 26, 2015

-With the interest rates at their lowest point ever, the question is now being asked, do I fix or not?
+With interest rates at their lowest point ever, many of our customers are asking our team do I fix or not?

 Fixing at a lower rate may give you benefits over staying with a variable rate, but there are a few aspects which need to be taken into consideration before making the choice.